 Our conductor - Ilya Ram

 The Israeli-American conductor Ilya Ram, praised for his charismatic and energetic performance, currently serves as Music Director of the Leipziger Univesitätsorchester.
 Always looking to understand the most current trends on and off the podium, Ilya participated in the unique Music.Multimedia.Management Project, as well as being admitted to the Akademie Musiktheater-Heute.

 Ilya enjoys conducting repertoire from romantic symphonies to contemporary operas.
 Emerging internationally, in 2022/23 he has been engaged in Germany, the United-States, and Israel.
 He was also invited to The Mahler Competition this year, after receiving the audience prize at the 5th Evgeny Svetlanov Competition in 2022.

 He has studied amongst others with Christian Thielemann at the Bayreuther Festspiele, Jukka-Pekka Saraste, Sakari Oramo, Neeme Järvi, Marek Janowski, Hartmut Hänchen, Miguel Harth-Bedoya, Johannes Schlaefli, and Jorma Panula.

 A firm believer in the humanities, Ilya has volunteered in underprivileged communities in Israel, working with children, and continued volunteering at Physicians for Human Rights during his B.A.

 Are you looking for an orchestra in Heidelberg?
 Do you want to get to know demanding orchestral pieces and perform them alongside other dedicated young musicians?

-Additional info for clarinet players: Please only register for auditions if you own both a B flat and A clarinet!
+Additional info for clarinet players: Please only register for auditions if you can provide both a Bb- and an A-clarinet!